Consumer choice: Labor-leisure trade-off

 Such that, when a consumer chooses no leisure $(\ell=0)$ then $T-\ell = T$ and $C = wT$.

 From this labor-leisure tradeoff model, both the substitution effect and the income effect can be used to analyse various changes caused by welfare benefits, labor taxation, or tax credits.

-It is important to note that the labour-leisure tradeoff will also be impacted on consumers norms, preferences and other non-economical factors.
-Therefore, real world applications of this relationship should be supported by an understanding of the factors previously listed to ensure oversights for consumer behaviour are avoided.
+The labour-leisure tradeoff will also be impacted on consumers norms, preferences, and other non-economical factors.